yihui/yihui.org/content/en/2018-06-22-cache-invalidation.md

 ## Why caching?

 First of all, the main purpose of caching is speed.
 The basic idea is simple: if you know you are going to compute the same thing, you may just load the result saved from the previous run, and skip the computing this time.
 There are two keywords here: "the same thing", and "the saved result".
-The latter means you are essentially trading (more) storage for (less) time.
+The latter means you are essentially trading (more) storage space for (less) time.
 That is the price to pay for caching, and also an important fact to be aware of when you use caching (i.e., caching is definitely not free, and sometimes the price can be fairly high).

 The tricky thing is "the same thing".
 How do you know that you are computing the same thing?
 That is all "cache invalidation" is about.
 When things become different, you have to invalidate the cache, and do the (presumably time-consuming) computing again.